hashim222/save-earth/README.md

-DEfault README file with a typo to be fixed!
+Default README file with a typo to be fixed!

+Typo fixed